ucdavisdatalab/ldaviewer/README.md

 ## Installation Instructions

-Clone the bitbucket repository.
+Clone the github repository.
 Through the command line run R CMD build and R CMD INSTALL.
 When installed refer to the **quick start** and **reference** pages to see how to use it.
-When installed it can be loaded in library(ldaviewerDSI).
+When installed it can be loaded in library(ldaviewer).

-Alternatively install through bitbucket or github with devtools.
+Alternatively install through github with devtools.
 ```{r}
 devtools::install_github("ucdavisdatalab/ldaviewer")
 ```